Semantic Segmentation by Semantic Proportions: Methodology

 \subsection{Proposed SP-based Semantic Segmentation Architecture}

 The proposed SP-based semantic segmentation (SPSS) architecture is shown in Figure \ref{fig:model1}.
-It contains two main parts, see below.
+It contains two main parts.
 The first part of the SPSS architecture is feature extraction.
-Employing a convolutional neural network (CNN) is a common approach in current state-of-the-art semantic segmentation methods.
+Employing a CNN is a common approach in current state-of-the-art semantic segmentation methods.
 In our SPSS, a CNN (or other type of DNNs) is utilised as its backbone to extract high-level image features $\vect{Y}_i$ from the input image $\vect{X}_i$.
 The second part of the SPSS architecture is a global average pooling (GAP) layer, which takes the image features $\vect{Y}_i$ to generate the SP, $\vect{\rho}_{i}$, for the input image $\vect{X}_i$.
 The SPSS architecture is then trained by using the loss function $\mathcal{L}_{\rm sp}$ defined in Eq. \eqref{eqn:loss-sp}.
 After training the SPSS architecture, the extracted features $\vect{Y}_i$ of the trained CNN are, surprisingly, the prediction of the class-wise segmentation masks; that is how the SPSS architecture performs semantic segmentation by just using the SP rather than the ground-truth segmentation maps.

-We remark that both parts in the SPSS architecture are well-known and commonly employed for e.g. computer vision tasks.
-To the best of our knowledge, it is, for the first time, to combine these two parts for semantic segmentation in order to reduce the need of labour-intensive (fine-grained) ground-truth segmentation masks to the (coarse-grained) SP level.
+We remark that both parts in the SPSS architecture except for utilising SP are well-known and commonly employed for e.g. computer vision tasks.
+To the best of our knowledge, it is, for the first time, to combine them for semantic segmentation in reducing the need of labour-intensive (fine-grained) ground-truth segmentation masks to the (coarse-grained) SP level.